aashishpanchal/ex-lite/README.md

    import 'reflect-metadata';
    ```

-After these steps, you can use the `controllerFactory` feature as described in the usage section.

 ### Usage

 In this example, `AuthController` uses the `AuthService` for authentication handling.
-The `controllerFactory` creates controller handlers, making method injection easy.
+The `createController` handlers making method injection easy.

 ```tsx
 // auth.service.ts